AMANDA PAGLIARINI HOWARD | DURATION: 53 MINUTES

 Amanda talks about renewing contact with her teenage boyfriend and forgiving him publicly for his role in her assault.

-She discusses the importance of her own 'one clear voice.'
+She discusses the importance of her own 'one clear voice' and how she imagined the life she is living today.

 plus Mark's Personal Word Essay: Release from Fear